sefcom/dbling/README.md

-# Google API Fingeprinter
+# Google API Acquisition Tool

-Access many APIs and aquire as much user identifing information as possible.
+Access many APIs and aquire as much user identifying information as possible.

 ## Getting Started

-Only has been tested in a Linux enviroment.
+Only has been tested in a Linux environment.

 Install python 3